Acupuncture & Herbal Medicine

 Daniel teaches Tai Chi and Qigong in Bideford and Barnstaple holding classes and workshops around the south west.
 This includes at acclaimed retreats such as Yeotown in North Devon.
 He is particularly interested on how these arts can be applied to improve health and well-being.

-Daniel teaches Chen Man Ching short form, warm up Qigong and Wuji standing exercises.
+Daniel teaches Chen Man Ching short form, Qigong and Wuji standing exercises.
 The form although the same has some additional postures from the original Yang form as added by Dr Chi Chiang-tao (a leading disciple of Chen Man ching) in the late 1950’s due to his understanding of the health benefits they brought for his learners.

 Daniel is an associate instructor for Master Jessie Tsao of Tai Chi Health Ways.

 The Tai chi Bang eight immortal flute form is based on practices thousands of years old.
 Based on a Chinese folklore character called Han Xiang.
 He was one of 8 immortals whose power was a life giving flute!
 Created by master Tsao it combines Chen style Tai Chi coiling movements with self defence and Daoist meditation techniques.
 This routine helps to: